macs30113-s25/Narrating_Uncertainty_The-SP500-Consequences-of-Tariff-News-Sentimen/README.md

 - To extend the scope of our study beyond current events and improve robustness, we integrate the **FNSPID dataset**, which contains over **15.7 million financial news articles** and **29.7 million stock price records** from 2019–2020.
 This allows us to perform historical backtesting on prior tariff shocks.

-- Finally, forecasting is done using a deep learning model—**LSTM (Long Short-Term Memory)**—implemented in PyTorch and trained on the University of Chicago’s Midway High-Performance Computing (HPC) cluster.
+- Finally, forecasting is done using a deep learning model—**LSTM (Long Short-Term Memory)**—implemented in PyTorch and trained on uChicago’s Midway High-Performance Computing cluster.
 This architecture enables efficient modeling of sequential dependencies in financial time series data with high-dimensional inputs including sentiment and technical indicators.

-### Summary of scalable computing components:
-### Summary of Scalable Computing Components (by Subgroup)
+### Summary of Scalable Computing Components:

 | Task                  | Bloomberg + Midway (Baihui Wang)                                 | Wall Street Journal + AWS (Charlotte Li)                            |
 |-----------------------|--------------------------------------------------------------------|-------------------------------------------------------------------------|